Master of Business Administration

 - Please note: Fortunately, no entrance exams are required (e.g..
 GRE, GMAT).

 How to Apply

 Submit the following to the UW-Green Bay Graduate Studies Office:

 - UW System Application & Fee: Complete and submit the UW System application, which will be forwarded to UW-Green Bay Graduate Studies.
 When you submit your online application, you will be asked to pay the $56 application fee.

 - Resume: Submit your current resume outlining your academic achievements and professional experience.
-Resumes must be emailed to the Office of Graduate Studies at firstname.lastname@example.org
+Your resume may be uploaded as part of your application or can be emailed to the Office of Graduate Studies at firstname.lastname@example.org

 - Impact Statement: In approximately 500 words (~1 page single-spaced), please respond to the following questions: (1) Why do you want to enroll in the Executive Impact MBA? and (2) What impact you hope to make for both (a) yourself and (b) your organization by completing this program?
 Space for the impact statement is included in the online application.

 - Official transcripts from all postsecondary institutions of higher learning from which 9 or more credits have been attempted are required.
 If you attended less than 9 credits you do not have to send an official transcript unless the courses completed were pre-requisites for the program.
 Study abroad transcripts are not required if a student attended an international University for one or fewer semesters.
 NOTE: If you attended UW-Green Bay you do not have to send UW-Green Bay transcripts.